 Community Development in Uganda

-Application Deadline: May 1, 2026
+Application Deadline: November 1, 2026

-Join the Summer 2026 Uganda Field Course!
+Join the Winter 2027 Uganda Field Course!

 Experience community-led development in action in Uganda!
 From Kampala to the Source of the Nile to the post-conflict recovery initiatives in Lira and Gulu, this field-based residential course immerses students in real-world examples of how communities are leading change.